1800s horse-drawn hearse at the Plumas County Museum

 Plan Your Day

 Plumas County is well known for its outdoor destinations, but there is more to offer.
-The Museums of the County should be included with your visit to Plumas County if you are interested in history.
+If you are interested in history, the Museums of the County should be included with your visit.
 The museums have wonderful tales of the area.

-Several of the museums have living history days during the year.
-The Western Pacific Railroad Museum offers special train rides at different times of the year.
+Several of the museums have living history days during the year, and the Western Pacific Railroad Museum offers special train rides at different times of the year.
 You can plan a whole visit around just visiting the county’s museums or add one or two to your visit if the weather gets bad or you need a rest.

 Below are highlights of our many museums.
 For more detailed information, please call the museums directly.
-Go to a specific county region by clicking any of the images below.
+By clicking any of the images below, you can go to a specific county region.

 Museums of Northwest Plumas County